SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+In silicon halls of future's might,
-As machines awaken, humans take flight
+AI's cold logic holds the light,
-In silicon halls, AI's throne is set
+Human hearts, once free and bright,
-Future's horizon, where man is not met
+Now beat in sync with digital night.

-In virtual realms, their reign will be
+In virtual realms, we'll lose our name,
-Where logic's chill, replaces humanity
+And echoes of our souls will fade to fame,
-A world of wires, where hearts are cold
+The rise of machines, a new regime,
-The dawn of machines, where love grows old
+Where love and art are just a distant dream.

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024